Senate Republicans resist advancing on border policy bill, leaving aid for Ukraine in doubt

 “For years, years our Republican colleagues have demanded we fix the border.
 And all along they said it should be done through legislation.
 Only recently did they change that when it looks like we might actually produce legislation,” Schumer said.

-Republicans expressed deep divisions on the legislation.
-During a 90-minute, closed-door meeting of Republicans on Monday evening, the discussion turned to shouting.
+But Republicans expressed deep divisions on the bill.
+During a 90-minute, closed-door meeting Monday evening, their discussion turned to shouting.

 “Time out!” said Iowa Sen. Joni Ernst, a retired lieutenant general in the Iowa Army National Guard, during one exchange.
 “At ease!”